rasterio/rasterio/CONTRIBUTING.rst

 If you use LLMs when contributing, whether to read the project or draft changes, be transparent about that use and take personal responsibility for all of it.
 Be mindful that code review is done by human maintainers for this project and that we prefer well-crafted code.
-Vibe coding is not welcome here.
+All contributions should be fully understood by the author(s) submitting them to the project.

 Issue Conventions
 -----------------